entropy1208/simple-webserver-in-C/README.md

 # simple-webserver-in-C
-A simple portable lightweight web server implemented in C
+A simple portable lightweight web server implemented in C.